0xzer0x/k8s-storage-providers/README.md

 ### Demo

 > [!WARNING]
-> The minimum required number of nodes for replicated mayastor to work is 3[^1].
+> The minimum required number of nodes for replicated Mayastor to work is 3[^1].

 1. Install OpenEBS mayastor engine using Helm: